KotobaMedia/mojxml-rs/README.md

   <SRC_FILES>...
 Input MOJ XML file paths (.xml or .zip)

 Options:
-  -a, --arbitrary            Include features from arbitrary coordinate systems ("任意座標系") -c, --chikugai             Include features marked as outside district ("地区外") or separate drawing ("別図") -d, --disable-fgb-index    Disable FlatGeobuf index creation (turn this off for large exports) -v, --verbose              Enable logging.
+  -a, --arbitrary            Include features from arbitrary coordinate systems (unmapped files) ("任意座標系") -c, --chikugai             Include features marked as outside district ("地区外") or separate map ("別図").
+You probably don't need this
+  -d, --disable-fgb-index    Disable FlatGeobuf index creation (turn this off for large exports) -v, --verbose              Enable logging.
 Will log to mojxml.log in the current directory -t, --temp-dir <TEMP_DIR>  Optional temporary directory for unzipping files.
 If not specified, the default temporary directory will be used.
 Use this option if your /tmp directory doesn't have enough space